Information for applicants

 How and when to apply

 Offer of places will normally be confirmed by the end of March.

 You can read the course guides and have a look at our course timetables via the current Field Courses page.
-If you still have questions, contact the Course Coordinators: for applicants from Africa and Madagascar; or for applicants from ASEAN and all other countries.
+If you still have questions, contact the Course Coordinators: for applicants from Africa and Madagascar; or for applicants from South East Asia and all other countries.